 Customs and Border Patrol (CBP) agents may also ask to search mobile electronic devices and social media accounts at the U.S. border or ports of entry.
 If you are a U.S. citizen, CBP cannot deny you entry to the U.S., but it can seize your electronic device if you refuse to grant this access.
 If you are not a citizen, CBP can always deny you entry if you refuse to give it access to your electronic device.

-When posting on social media, be especially careful not to reveal anything showing or implying that you have ever committed a crime.
-This includes using any federally controlled substances, even if they are legal in in the state where they were being used.
+Drugs can be a particular problem for would-be immigrants, namely federally controlled substances, even if they are legal in in the state where they're being used.
 Marijuana is the most obvious example, whether for recreational or medical use.
 (See Will Legal Use of Marijuana Make Applicant for Immigration Benefits Inadmissible? and Can Green Card Holders Use Medical Marijuana in States Where It's Legal?.)

 Furthermore, you should be cautious of any posts implying that you have an affiliation with a criminal gang or terrorist organization.
 DHS is especially concerned with such affiliations and can use your social media posts to argue that you are a danger to the community or a threat to U.S. national security.
-Even pretending or joking about a gang or terrorist affiliation could put your legal status in the U.S. in jeopardy.
+Even pretending or joking about a gang or terrorist affiliation could put your legal status in the U.S. into jeopardy.

-For example, you might claim that you first entered the U.S. in a certain month and year, but social media shows this was not the case, or you might have claimed to never have left the U.S., but social media posts show you standing in front of the Tower of London or other foreign locale.
+For example, you might claim that you first entered the U.S. in a certain month and year, but social media shows a string of photos of you in another country then.
+Or, you might have claimed to never have left the U.S., but social media posts show you standing in front of the Tower of London or other foreign locale.

-If a border agent asks for access to your mobile phone or electronic device when you are seeking admission to the U.S., consider whether you are willing to be denied entry so as to keep your information private.
+If a U.S. border agent asks for access to your mobile phone or electronic device when you are seeking admission to the U.S., consider whether you are willing to be denied entry so as to keep your information private.
 To make this decision easier, be sure to delete any private information from your device before traveling to the U.S. and put your phone on airplane mode when arriving at the border or port of entry.

 If a border agent asks for the password to your phone or device, you should request to enter it yourself, rather than telling your password directly to the agent.
-If your mobile phone or device has a great deal of private or privileged information it may be in your best interest to travel with a separate device.
+If your mobile phone or device has a great deal of private or privileged information it might be in your best interest to travel with a separate device.

 Definitely take time to review the privacy settings on all your social media accounts and look for ways to keep your settings private.
-You may also want to review your past social media posts and delete any content that you think DHS could potentially use to contend you are a danger to national security, have committed crimes, or have committed visa fraud.
+You might also want to review your past social media posts and delete any content that you think DHS could potentially use to contend you are a danger to national security, have committed crimes, or have committed visa fraud.

-The government may still be able to access deleted posts, however.
+The government might still be able to access deleted posts, however.
 If you believe the government has collected your social media information, you might want to complete a Freedom of Information Act (FOIA) request for your A-file to see what information the government has already collected about you.